Lilly-Gold/Dashboard-Ui/README.md

-# Multi- Role Web portal Template
+n# Multi- Role Web portal Template
    A web portal template designe to cater to different user roles such as Admin, Editor, and Visitor.
 This template is built using pure HTML without CSS or Javascript.